Big Thompson River: 1976 flood

 In 2008, a man who was thought to have died in the flood was found to be alive and living in Oklahoma.
-Daryle Johnson and his family had rented a cabin east of Estes Park, but left without telling anyone on the morning of July 31.
+Darrell Johnson and his family had rented a cabin east of Estes Park, but left without telling anyone on the morning of July 31.
 A woman who was researching the flood's victims discovered he was still alive.

 2013 flood

 The canyon was just one of the many areas along the Front Range that were devastated in the September 2013 flood.
 While not as intense as the 1976 flood, the storms that caused the flooding in 2013 still sent enough water down the canyon to wash out the highway in many places.
 The flood also damaged the US Bureau of Reclamation's Dille Diversion Dam.
 The biggest infrastructure casualty, however, was the City of Loveland's hydroelectric plant (rebuilt after the 1976 flood); the Idylwilde Reservoir was completely filled with silt and rocks, the Idylwilde Dam broke free of the bedrock, and the hydroelectric plant in the Viestenz-Smith Mountain Park was filled with water and silt.
 The dam was in the process of being relicensed with the FERC, but it was instead demolished, the dam material and contents of the reservoir being used as fill for highway repairs.
 The park has since been redone to accommodate the post-flood river channel and to harden it against potential future floods.
 The city also rebuilt its municipal electric distribution line into the canyon to replace the original 1925 transmission line and remove obsolete distribution equipment.